chriswi93/Jensens-Inequality-A-statistical-analysis-for-an-intuitive-understanding/README.md

 True
 ```

-We can also plot it for negative values:
+We can also plot it for negative values:<br>
 <img src="img_x2_negative.png"></img>

 ```python